expressjs/discussions/docs/adr/esm-support.md

 Support for commonjs imports in ESM code is available in the node.
 Described in docs:
 - https://nodejs.org/api/esm.html#interoperability-with-commonjs

-Support for ESM modules imports in commonjs is available since node v20 behind the experimental flag and node v23 without a flag.
+Support for ESM modules imports in commonjs is available in recent LTS Node.js versions.
 Docs:
 - https://nodejs.org/api/modules.html#loading-ecmascript-modules-using-require

 ## Changelog